slidevjs/slidev/docs/guide/hosting.md

 To deploy your slides on [GitHub Pages](https://pages.github.com/) via GitHub Actions, follow these steps:

-- Upload all the files of the project in your repo (i.e. named `name_of_repo`)
+1. Upload all the files of the project in your repo (i.e. named `name_of_repo`)
-- Create `.github/workflows/deploy.yml` with the following content to deploy your slides to GitHub Pages via GitHub Actions.
+2. Create `.github/workflows/deploy.yml` with the following content to deploy your slides to GitHub Pages via GitHub Actions.

+::: details deploy.yml

 ```yaml
 name: Deploy pages